wkurzius/textbook-notes/csawesome2/1-3-expressions-and-output.md

 A new operator you've likely not seen before is the remainder operator, which uses the percent sign `%`.
 This clever tool outputs the remainder after dividing the two numbers. `5 % 2` results in a `1`.
 This is very useful for cyclical things, like determining if a number is even or odd, or determining the day of the week based on the date.

-> The remainder operator is the official Java name, but it's often called modulus or mod, and while they are technically different it's [way worse than the book describes](https://en.wikipedia.org/wiki/Modulo#Variants_of_the_definition).
+> The remainder operator is the official Java name, but it's often called modulus or mod, and while they are technically different it's [way worse than the book describes](https://en.wikipedia.org/wiki/Modulo#Variants_of_the_definition){: target="_blank"}.